Question

 Resume Experts • 10+ Years Experience

-Cultivate is not necessarily a bad word to have on your resume—it's just not as impactful as other action verbs.
-The problem with "cultivate" is that it doesn't clearly show your role in the process or the specific methods you used to achieve results.
+Cultivate isn't necessarily a bad word to have on your resume, it's just not as impactful as other action verbs that demonstrate concrete results.
+The problem with "cultivate" is that it doesn't specify what you actually did or what outcomes you achieved.

-I've compiled some powerful synonyms you can use instead of Cultivate on your resume.
-These alternatives will help you stand out from other candidates and demonstrate your value more effectively.
+I've compiled some powerful synonyms you can use instead of Cultivate that will make your resume stand out to recruiters and hiring managers.
+These alternatives will help you demonstrate your value more effectively and show the specific ways you've driven success in your roles.

 Better Alternatives to Use Instead